 Have you ever read a book with an untrustworthy main character?
 The kind of character where you can SEE that what they’re doing is wrong, but they’re justifying it to themselves?
-Or maybe they’re interpreting an event incorrectly because of their own biases, but as an involved reader, we see the truth?
+Or maybe they’re interpreting an event incorrectly because of their own biases.
 Introducing the unreliable narrator.

 Adding an unreliable narrator to your story creates an additional layer of conflict for the reader to sort through, which adds to the overall tension.
 Not only does a reader have to work out the conflict, but with an unreliable narrator, they have to call into question everything that happens and keep a sharp eye out for deception and misdirection.
 They can turn a tense story into a real nail-biter when they’re written well!

 And they’re hard to write well.
-All author-reader relationships involve an element of trust: Authors are relaying information to the reader and trusting that the reader will understand, and in turn, readers trust that the author is giving them good information.
+All author-reader relationships involve an element of trust.
+Authors are relaying information to the reader and trusting that the reader will understand.
+In turn, readers trust that the author is giving them good information.
 An unreliable narrator breaks this rule, but in practice, they shouldn’t break that relationship.
 An unreliable narrator lies, but they do so in a way that adds to the story instead of taking away from it.

 Want to write your own unreliable narrator?
 Let’s talk about it!

 An unreliable narrator is a character who is telling a story and, for whatever reason or in whatever way, the story lacks credibility.
 You’ve probably been exposed to lots of stories with this type of narration.
 Whether you’ve realized or not.
 We’ll cover some popular examples in a bit, it’s a literary device that you can apply to your own stories.

 Before we get further into unreliable narrators, let’s cover the different types of narrative perspective and which ones are best suited for unreliable characters.